Janie Plath, Founding Director

 Heather says,” Teaching therapeutic riding lessons is a combination of two of my passions: teaching people and working with horses.
 Personal experience and observation have made me a true believer in the therapeutic benefits of our relationship with horses.”

 Teresa Bron, PATH Driving and Riding Instructor, ESMHL Certified

 Teresa was born and raised in the Yakima Valley.
 She is a life long horse rider, including competitive barrel racing, dressage, Hunter Jumper, carriage driving, and recreational trail riding.
 She has a Bachelors degree in Dental Hygiene from Carroll College in Helena, MT, and a Masters degree in Education from Heritage University in Toppenish WA.
 Teresa has been a competitive carriage driver in combined driving events throughout the Pacific Northwest for over 10 years and has shown throughout the Pacific Northwest, Utah and Nevada.Teresa and her husband, Will, are Driving clinicians throughout the Pacific Northwest and Canada, including the Mane Event Horse Expo in Chilliwack, BC.
 She has started and trained many breeds of horses for carriage driving, including Friesians, Fjords, Haflingers, VSEs, and draft breed crosses.

 Teresa is a Level 2 in the Carriage Association of America Driving Proficiency Program and a PATH International Level 2 Certified Driving Instructor.
 She is currently the PATH Region 9 Washington State representative, and is now an official PATH Mentor for Riding and Driving.
-She is also the Director at Large for the American Driving Society.
+She is also the American Driving Society Executive Secretary, and is working on her credentials to become a CDE Judge through the Learners Program.